Published by : Bipin BaloniPublished on: May 26, 2026

 1. Anulom Vilom Pranayama

-Anulom Vilom, also known as Alternate Nostril Breathing, is a simple, powerful pranayam technique that aims to bring balance to the prana shakti (flow of energy) in the body.
+Anulom Vilom, also known as Alternate Nostril Breathing, is a simple, powerful pranayama technique that aims to bring balance to the prana shakti (flow of energy) in the body.
 Anulom-Vilom pranayama breathing focuses on purifying all the subtle channels of the mind and body, thereby increasing the flow of prana (life force).
-It helps increase the supply of oxygen, thus improving focus and concentration and promoting intellect skills.
+It helps increase the supply of oxygen, thus improving focus and concentration and promoting intellectual skills.

 Steps to do Anulom Vilom Pranayam